vega/vega-lite/site/index.md

 ### Online editor

 You can use the [Vega online editor](https://vega.github.io/vega-editor/?mode=vega-lite) to write Vega-Lite specifications online and immediately see your changes.
-Form the editor you can also export visualizations as images, browse examples, and explore the generated vega code.
+From the editor you can also export visualizations as images, browse examples, and explore the generated vega code.

 ### Vega-Lite on your own website